Julia Görges

 Julia Görges (born 2 November 1988) is a German former professional tennis player.
-A former top-ten singles player, she was ranked as high as No. 9 in the world on 20 August 2018, and was ranked inside the top 15 in doubles, peaking at world No. 12 on 22 August 2016.
+She was ranked as high as No. 9 in the world on 20 August 2018 and inside the top 15 in doubles, peaking at world No. 12 on 22 August 2016.
 She won seven singles and five doubles titles on the WTA Tour (her biggest title coming at the year-end 2017 WTA Elite Trophy), as well as six singles and six doubles titles on the ITF Circuit.

 Görges turned professional in 2005, and first broke into the world's top 100 in June 2008.
 Prior to 2018, her best singles result in a Grand Slam tournament was reaching the fourth round five times.
 She broke into the top ten for the first time in February 2018, before going on to reach the semifinals at the 2018 Wimbledon Championships.
 She was also a two-time semifinalist in women's doubles at the Australian Open, and reached the finals in mixed doubles with Nenad Zimonjić at the 2014 French Open.

 She announced her retirement from professional tennis on 21 October 2020, two weeks before her 32nd birthday.

 Personal life

 Julia Görges was born in Bad Oldesloe to Klaus and Inge Görges, both of whom work in insurance.
 She has one elder maternal half-sister named Maike, who also works in insurance.
 She attended the Klaus-Groth-Schule and Theodor-Mommsen-Schule in Bad Oldesloe from 1995 to 2005, and completed the Mittlere Reife (middle-school diploma).

 She began playing tennis around the age of five.
 Her tennis idol growing up was Martina Hingis, and she is also a fan of Roger Federer.
 She was coached by Sascha Nensel, former coach of fellow German player Nicolas Kiefer, until 2015.
 She preferred hard and grass courts, and her favorite tournament was the Australian Open.

-Görges married a former ATP tennis player Wesley Koolhof in December 2024 in Arnhem.
+Görges married former ATP Tour player Wesley Koolhof in December 2024 in Arnhem.